A Perceptually Optimized and Self-Calibrated Tone Mapping Operator

 \subsubsection{Conventional TMOs}

 TMOs can be classified into several categories under different sets of criteria~\cite{dufaux2016high}, among which we adopt the taxonomy of global and local operators.
-Global TMOs~\cite{ward1994radiance, larson1997visibility, tumblin1993tone, drago2003adaptive, reinhard2005dynamic, kim2008consistent} are dependent on a family of parametric functions, which are specified by some global image statistics and applied to all pixels in an HDR image.
+Global TMOs~\cite{ward1994radiance, larson1997visibility, tumblin1993tone, drago2003adaptive, reinhard2005dynamic, kim2008consistent} rely on a family of parametric functions, specified by some global image statistics, and applied to all pixels in an HDR image.
 These include histogram equalization, homography (\eg, $\frac{S}{S+1}$), gamma mapping (\eg, $S^{\gamma}$), logarithmic function~\cite{drago2003adaptive}, and sigmoid non-linearity~\cite{reinhard2005dynamic}.
-Glocal methods remain the fastest TMOs as each pixel in $S$ undergoes the same simple transformation.
-They preserve global contrast well but may lose some local details.
+Glocal methods remain the fastest TMOs as each pixel in $S$ undergoes the same simple non-linear transformation.
+They preserve overall contrast well but may lose some detailed information.
 Local TMOs~\cite{durand2002fast, farbman2008edge, paris2011local, gu2012local, BRUCE201412, shibata2016gradient, liang2018hybrid} are a set of sophisticated methods, which preserve relative contrast between neighboring pixels (\eg, in the form of local gradients) that the human eye is more sensitive to.
 A common design principle is the layer decomposition originated from the retinex theory~\cite{land1971lightness}.
-Among many variants~\cite{pattanaik1998multiscale, tumblin1999boundary}, the two-layer decomposition by Durand and Dorsey~\cite{durand2002fast} was the most widely accepted, in which tone compression is applied to the base layer, while detail reproduction or enhancement is applied to the detail layer.
-Many subsequent methods~\cite{farbman2008edge, gu2012local, shibata2016gradient,liang2018hybrid} have been proposed based on this design principle differing mainly in how the two-layer image decomposition is performed in a more effective and perceptually plausible way.
+Among many variants~\cite{pattanaik1998multiscale, tumblin1999boundary}, the two-layer decomposition by Durand~\etal~\cite{durand2002fast} was the most widely accepted, in which tone compression is applied to the base layer, while detail reproduction or enhancement is applied to the detail layer.
+Many subsequent methods~\cite{farbman2008edge, gu2012local, shibata2016gradient,liang2018hybrid} have been proposed based on this design principle, differing mainly in how the two-layer image decomposition is performed in a more effective and perceptual way.
 On many HDR scenes, local TMOs lead to excellent improvements in local contrast preservation.
 However, this often comes at the cost of increased computational complexity and manual hyper-parameter tuning~\cite{paris2011local}.
 Besides, global contrast may be compromised, and local artifacts such as halo-like glows may appear, resulting in unnatural and unrealistic tone-mapped images.